MetaMudraGames/Asphyxia/SETUP_GUIDE.md

 ## Step 2: Get the Game File

-Download the `.mudra` file for your chosen episode:
+Download or clone the repository, then locate the `.mudra` file:

 ```
 asphyxia/